-- A. All land required to be set aside as open space in connection with any Open Space Design shall be so noted on any approved plans and shall be protected by a permanent conservation restriction, as defined in Article XIII, to be held by the Town of Shutesbury, the Commonwealth of Massachusetts, or a non-profit conservation organization qualified to hold conservation restrictions under MGL.
+All land required to be set aside as open space in connection with any Open Space Design shall be so noted on any approved plans and shall be protected from development by a permanent conservation restriction, as defined in Article XIII, to be held by the Town of Shutesbury, the Commonwealth of Massachusetts, or a non-profit conservation organization qualified to hold conservation restrictions under MGL.
 Ch.
+184, §31 and also qualified to hold tax-deductible conservation easements under Section 170(h) of the Internal Revenue Code, or by other means acceptable to the Planning Board that achieve the conservation goals of this section.
+Such means may include recorded easements under earlier sections of Chapter 184, recorded zoning or subdivision conditions, or ownership by a conservation organization as described above.

-184, §31 and also qualified to hold tax-deductible conservation easements under Section 170(h) of the Internal Revenue Code. - 1.
-The restriction shall specify the permitted uses of the restricted land which may otherwise constitute development. - 2.
-The restriction may permit, but the Planning Board may not require public access or access by residents of the development to the protected open space land.
+- 1. The restriction shall specify the permitted uses of the restricted land which may otherwise constitute development. - 2.
+The restriction may permit, but the Planning Board may not require, public access or access by residents of the development to the protected open space land.

-B. Ownership of Open Space Land
+A. Ownership of Open Space Land

 - 1. Protected open space land may be held in private ownership, owned in common by a homeowner's association (HOA), dedicated to the Town or State governments with their consent, transferred to a non-profit organization acceptable to the Planning Board, or held in such other form of ownership as the Planning Board finds appropriate to manage the open space land and protect its conservation value. - 2.
 If the land is owned in common by an HOA, such HOA shall be established in accordance with the following: - a.
 The HOA must be created before final approval of the development, and must comply with all applicable provisions of state law. - b.
 Membership must be mandatory for each lot owner, who must be required by recorded covenants and restrictions to pay fees to the HOA for taxes, insurance, and maintenance of common open space, private roads, and other common facilities. - c.
 The HOA must be responsible for liability insurance, property taxes, the maintenance of recreational and other facilities, private roads, and any shared driveways. - d.
 Property owners must pay their pro rata share of the costs in Subsection (c) above, and the assessment levied by the HOA must be able to become a lien on the property. - e.
 The HOA must be able to adjust the assessment to meet changed needs. - f.
 The applicant shall make a conditional offer of dedication to the Town, binding upon the HOA, for all open space to be conveyed to the HOA.
-Such offer may be accepted by the Town, at the discretion of the Board of Selectmen, upon the failure of the HOA to take title to the open space from the applicant or other current owner, upon dissolution of the association at any future time, or upon failure of the HOA to fulfill its maintenance obligations hereunder or to pay its real property taxes. - g.
-Ownership shall be structured in such a manner that real property taxing authorities may satisfy property tax claims against the open space lands by proceeding against individual owners in the HOA and the dwelling units they each own. - h.
-Town Counsel shall find that the HOA documents presented satisfy the conditions in Subsections (a) through (g) above, and such other conditions as the Planning Board shall deem necessary.
+Such offer may be accepted by the Town, at the discretion of the Board of Selectmen, upon the failure of the HOA to take title to the open space from the applicant or other current owner, upon dissolution of the association at any future time, or upon failure of the HOA to fulfill

+- its maintenance obligations hereunder or to pay its real property taxes.
+Ownership shall be structured in such a manner that real property taxing authorities may satisfy property tax claims against the open space lands by proceeding against individual owners in the HOA and the dwelling units they each own. - g.
+Town Counsel shall find that the HOA documents presented satisfy the conditions in Subsections a through g above, and such other conditions as the Planning Board shall deem necessary.

-C. Maintenance Standards
+B. Maintenance Standards